A Light Signalling Approach to Node Grouping for Massive MIMO IoT Networks: Motivation

 \section{Motivation}

-Many IoT devices are battery-powered, making energy efficiency a critical performance criterion.
-Such devices typically spend a large proportion of their time in the so-called \emph{sleep mode}, i.e., in a low-power state to conserve energy, only ``waking up" when it is necessary to send or receive data.
-These devices' corresponding transmission also often occurs infrequently\footnote{We recognise that some IoT devices may need to constantly send or receive data, however here we focus on typical sensors with infrequent transmissions.}.
-Depending on the device type --- often a sensor node --- and its configuration with the network, there is a large variation in the timescale when transmission and reception need to take place, with the absolute timescale varying from minutes up to tens of days or longer.
-At such time scales, efficient node grouping and scheduling becomes difficult, since information about the node traffic and propagation channels can quickly become outdated, unless additional signalling is introduced, which in turn requires nodes to wake up and transmit more often, consuming more energy.
+Many IoT devices are battery-powered and transmit only infrequently, spending the rest of their time in a sleep state.\footnote{We recognise that some IoT devices may need to constantly send or receive data, however here we focus on typical sensors with infrequent transmissions.} Among these devices, there is a large variation in the timescale when transmission and reception need to take place, with the absolute timescale varying from minutes up to tens of days or longer.
+At such time scales, efficient node grouping and scheduling becomes difficult, since information about the node traffic and propagation channels can quickly become outdated, unless additional signaling is introduced, which in turn requires nodes to wake up and transmit more often, consuming more energy.

 Node grouping consists of partitioning the nodes into groups such that each group can be accommodated for simultaneous transmission in the same coherence block, giving a combination of spatial and time multiplexing.
 This subsequently allows scheduling of node groups rather than individual nodes, thus reducing the complexity of the scheduling problem.
-For low-power IoT devices, this partition should be based on node properties that are stable over considerable time, so that schedules based on them can cover a reasonable number of transmissions.
-Too frequent scheduling requires a costly signalling overhead to collect, in advance, the information needed to construct the schedule as well as inform the nodes of the result.
-Scheduling may also have significant costs in terms of computation, depending on the scheduling algorithm used.
+For low-power IoT devices, this partition should be based on node properties that are stable over considerable time, so that schedules can cover a reasonable number of transmissions, thus reducing signaling and computation costs for scheduling.
+In addition, node properties used for grouping must also be informative for network performance.

-In addition to being stable over time, node properties used for grouping must also be informative for network performance in order to create schedules that achieve good performance.
-Poor performance, for example, in terms of low SINRs can incur an increase of the node's energy consumption by requiring it to use a more robust modulation and coding method.
-This may lead to longer transmission times, or increasing bit error rates, necessitating retransmissions when packets are unable to be decoded.
 To this end, interference within the node groups should be minimized by exploiting characteristics of propagation channels that remain stable over a long time, ideally at least over some tens of node transmissions, and as long as possible to allow for long scheduling windows.
 This is the subject of this paper.